 09 of 11

-Red Horse Chestnut (Aesculus × carnea)
+Red Horse Chestnut

 The Spruce / Evgeniya Vlasova

-One of the taller trees with pink flowers (40 ft. at maturity), red horse chestnut may start out red, but the flowers tend to become deep pink over time.
+One of the taller trees with pink flowers (40 ft. at maturity), red horse chestnut (Aesculus × carnea) may start out red, but the flowers tend to become deep pink over time.
 The "x" in the botanical name indicates that this tree is a hybrid.
 Specifically, it is a cross between red buckeye (Aesculus pavia) and common horse chestnut (Aesculus hippocastanum).
 The spiky flower clusters are 6 to 8 in. long and poke out of dark green foliage that also offers ornamental value.
 The namesake nuts are shiny and measure about 1 in. wide and tall.
-Don't mistake these toxic nuts with edible chestnuts: horse chestnuts develop a fleshy, bumpy husk with wart-covered appearance.
+Don't mistake these toxic nuts for edible chestnuts: horse chestnuts develop a fleshy, bumpy husk with a wart-covered appearance.

-- USDA Growing Zones: 5 to 8
+- USDA Hardiness Zones: 5 to 8

-- Sun Exposure: Full sun
+- Light: Full sun to partial shade

 - Soil Needs: Average, medium moisture, well-draining